anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-2.en.md

 (2 rows)
 ```

 Postgres cleaned the index and the table.
-The first line of the table no longer has the flag `REDIRECT`.
+The first line of the table no longer
+has the flag `REDIRECT`.

-# New in the version: 11 heap-only-tuple (HOT) with functional indexes
+# New in version: 11 heap-only-tuple (HOT) with functional indexes

-When a functional index is applied to the modified column, it may happen that the result of the expression remains unchanged despite the updating of the column.
+When a functional index is applied to the modified column, it may happen that
+the result of the expression remains unchanged despite the updating of the column.
 The key in the index would therefore remain unchanged.

 Let's take an example: a functional index on a *specific key* of a JSON object.